rancher/rio/README.md

 $ curl https://svc-default.iazlia.on-rio.io:9443
 Hello World

 # Promote v3 service.
 The traffic will be shifted to v3 gradually.
-By default we apply 5% shift every 5 seconds, but it can be configred
+By default we apply a 5% shift every 5 seconds, but it can be configured
-# using flags `--rollout-increment` and `--rollout-interval`.
-To turn off rollout(traffic percentage will be changed to
+# using the flags `--rollout-increment` and `--rollout-interval`.
+To turn off rollout(the traffic percentage will be changed to
 # the desired value immediately), run `--no-rollout`.
 $ rio promote default/svc:v3